History is a subject for anyone with a sense of curiosity and a desire for a deeper understanding of the world around them.

 - Develop an impressive set of critical, theoretical and transferable skills which will give you a real advantage in securing a graduate career.

 History has the power to make us question who we are, how we have come to act the way we do, and the experiences that have shaped people’s lives in the past.
 Studying History will turn you into a critical thinker, ready to challenge received wisdoms.

 This course provides you with a firm grounding in the skills and knowledge you need and introduces you to the subject of history, enabling you to achieve your full honours degree in four years.

 A deep sense of perspective

 With particular emphasis on modern and contemporary history, this course is academically rigorous, intellectually stimulating and politically relevant.
-As well as covering broad historical themes, you will explore a wide range of specific topics - everything from the First World War to the history of medicine and nineteenth-century slums.
+As well as covering broad historical themes, you will explore a wide range of specific topics - everything from the Enlightenment, Totalitarianism, the history of the body, and the British Country House.

-You will also explore the history of non-European societies, with modules spanning the history of China, the Cold War and the impact of European imperial rule in Africa and Asia.
+You will also explore the history of non-European societies, with modules spanning the history of China, India, the Cold War and the impact of European imperial rule.

 Explore history outside the classroom